Reporting and paying

 - HMRC’s Online End of Year Expenses and Benefits service

-Put all the benefits and expenses for the tax year on the form, not just the ones you want to correct.
+If you’re correcting a P11D form include all the benefits and expenses for the tax year, not just the ones you want to change.

 Example You sent a P11D form showing a medical benefit of £300 and a car benefit of £2,100.
 The car benefit is correct but the medical benefit should be £500.
 Send a new P11D form showing both the medical benefit of £500 and the car benefit of £2,100.